Here I am on a Sunday morning at home, when I normally would be just starting work. The funny thing is, I don’t know what to do with myself.

 You know, sometimes feelings are just that….feelings.
 Even if you feel you should be a pirate.

-I may feel like I’m stuck in a trough, but as Lynn says, “You’re not stuck in a trough…you’re just not used to having Sunday off.
+I may feel like I’m stuck in a trough, but as Lynn so correctly observed and told me, “You’re not stuck in a trough…you’re just not used to having Sunday off.
 Now, get off your a$$ and get packed or do something.
 Cause if you don’t….
 I’ll give you a “feeling” that will knock you into the second Tuesday of next week.”